rustwasm/rustwasm.github.io/docs.md

 documentation resources as well!

-Many of these resources take the form of "books"; we collectively call these "The Rust WebAssembly Bookshelf."
+Many of these resources take the form of "books"; we collectively call these "The Rust and WebAssembly Bookshelf."
 Some are large, some are small.

 # Learn about Rust and WebAssembly